profharris/YD-ESP32-S3_ESP32-S3-WROOM-1_Dev/README.md

 ——————————————————————————————————————————————————————————————
 ## YD-ESP32-S3 N16R8 --by VCC-GND Studio

-The YD-ESP32-S3 Core Board is designed by VCC-GND Studio.
-Visit www.vcc-gnd.com for purchase.
-The device uses the ESP32-S3-WROOM-1 SoC chip, which can be used for Internet-of-Things applications and can also be used for practical applications.
+The **YD-ESP32-S3** Core Board is designed by VCC-GND Studio.
+Visit www.vcc-gnd.com for purchase.<br/>The device uses the **ESP32-S3-WROOM-1** SoC chip, which can be used for Internet-of-Things applications and can also be used for practical applications.

-It is equipped with two USBs, one is a hardware USB-to-Serial port via the CH343P (WCH Qinheng), and the other is ESP32-S3 USB port.
+It is equipped with two USB Type-C ports.&nbsp; one is a hardware USB-to-Serial port via the CH343P (WCH Qinheng),&nbsp; and the other is ESP32-S3 direct USB port.

-The YD-ESP32-S3 is an entry-level development board equipped with WiFi 802.11 b/g/n + Bluetooth® LE module ESP32-S3-WROOM-1.
+The YD-ESP32-S3 is an entry-level development board equipped with a 2.4GHz WiFi 802.11 b/g/n + Bluetooth® LE module **ESP32-S3-WROOM-1**.

-Most of the pins of the modules on the board have been led out to the pin rows on both sides of the development board.
-Developers can easily connect various peripheral devices through jumpers, or plug the development board into a breadboard for use.
+Most of the pins of the modules on the board have been lead out to the pin rows on both sides of the development board.&nbsp; Developers can easily connect various peripheral devices through jumpers,&nbsp; or plug the development board into a breadboard for use.

 ***REF:*** YD-ESP32-S3 N16R8 &nbsp;(ESP32-S3-WROOM-1 Dev N8R2)

 ——————————————————————————————————————————————————————————————
-## [CircuitPython 8.2.8] Built-in modules available:<br/>
+## [CircuitPython 8.2.8] &nbsp;Built-in modules available:<br/>
 https://circuitpython.org/board/yd_esp32_s3_n16r8/

 _asyncio, _bleio, _pixelmap, adafruit_bus_device, adafruit_pixelbuf,